In October 2016 I was delighted to share the benefits of Reiki for massage practitioners and their clients.

 As well as offering full Reiki treatments I incorporate Reiki into massage treatments, usually toward the end of a massage.
 Once I start doing Reiki recipients often fall asleep.
 It’s here when I am privileged to hear them peacefully snoring or see them jerk involuntarily from deep relaxation.

 You may skeptically read this and think “well they were relaxed by the end of the treatment which is why they fell asleep”.
 Not so at all.
 When I do full Reiki treatments some recipients fall asleep at the start of the session as soon as I place my hands on their head.

 Only when the body and mind are deeply relaxed can recovery from illness and healing from injury, (physical or emotional) take place.

 Whilst honouring the wide scope of practice that practitioners have I also discussed how it’s essential for practitioners to inform the people that they are working on what they are doing, rather than administering Reiki without their knowledge.
-Again, if massage practitioners have completed Reiki Level One and Two Reiki will naturally flow through them during their treatments, however the focused intention of giving Reiki to someone else has a different effect than “being” Reiki.
+Again, if massage practitioners have completed Reiki Level One and Reiki Level Two Reiki will naturally flow through them during their treatments.
+However the focused intention of treating others with Reiki has a deeper, more profound effect.